 The Australian Government has set the maximum price for the daily fee and this amount is reviewed twice a year, in March and September.

-From 20th March 2016, the maximum daily fee for a permanent resident of an aged care home is based on the Age Pension.
+The maximum daily fee for a permanent resident of an aged care home is based on the Age Pension.
 The Government has set the maximum daily fee amount at 85 percent of the annual single basic Age Pension.

 Learn more about pension including rates at the Department of Human Services government website.

 An accommodation payment